-Welcome to the first piece of our twelve-part series that hopefully makes the dead period go by a bit quicker.
-These articles aim to provide a detailed look at what each team has done thus far on the recruiting trail, and what work still needs to be put in before NLI day in February.
-One team a day will be featured, in order of where they fall in their current MWCConnection team recruiting rankings.
-Today looks at Boise State.
+Welcome to the final post, number twelve of our twelve-part series to kick off the recruiting season.
+The aim of these articles are to provide a detailed look at what each team has done thus far on the recruiting trail, what to expect come tomorrow on December 20th, and what work still needs to be put in before NLI day in February.

 The Road So Far: